-- The 1.5% core discretionary uplift (sustainability) funding will currently be required to support the anticipated incremental increase in exceptional energy prices. - The Trust expects to secure Covid recovery and planned care backlog funding from Commissioners through LTA activity performance related marginal income the level of this funding remains a risk with a forecast net deficit of c£1.500m, on the assumption there will be no LTA income protection in 2023-24.
+- The 1.5% core discretionary uplift (sustainability) funding will currently be required to fund the continuing forecast exceptional energy cost pressure as a result of high energy prices. - The Trust expects to secure Covid recovery and planned care backlog funding from Commissioners through LTA activity performance related marginal income the level of this funding remains a risk with a forecast net deficit of c£1.500m compared to the cost of additional capacity investment, on the assumption there will be no nationally agreed LTA income protection in 2023-24.

-• Local growth and cost pressures at this stage will either need to be mitigated met by divisions or require additional savings above the £1.8m already identified.
+Local growth and cost pressures at this stage will either need to be mitigated, funded from existing budgets in service divisions or require additional savings above the £1.8m target already identified.